 Oregon Impact: About 600 miles of principal arterials—including many local roads—were added to the NHS.
 These routes are now subject to AASHTO design standards as the result of this designation.
 In addition, a number of new federal performance measures are required on all NHS.
 Local governments may want to consider reviewing FC designation of some marginal principal arterial routes.
 ODOT continues to work with FHWA to refine Oregon’s NHS network. .

 - Where are the new additions of PA’s to NHS?
 FHWA published a map of the new NHS segments on October 1.
 The majority of Oregon’s Principal Arterials (approximately 600 miles) were added to the NHS.
 This impacted both State Highways and roads owned by Local Agencies.
-To see which roads were added to the NHS system, ODOT has created a GIS application that shows both the original NHS system and the additional routes that were added October 1st.
+To see which roads were added to the NHS system, ODOT has created a GIS application that shows the current NHS system.

 o Digital Video Log

 (To view NHS roads, under “Road Type”, uncheck “Highways” and check “Other”)

 - Can Agencies change the Functional Classification of their roads?
 Yes.
 Requests for a change to the Federal FC can be made at any time by filling out the change request form found at the link below.
 However, please note that updated FHWA FC guidance is pending.